jdhouseholder/dfut/README.md

 * Change address type.
 * Rename work to calldata.
 * `d_await` that returns Arc to avoid cloning + macro auto behavior when return type is `Arc<T>`.
+* Extract (via a trait + derive macro) the address of all of the dfuts from args to each `d_fn` and use this info to schedule.
+We can't do this with serde right now due to the lack of specialization in rust.
+* Support args in dstore?